enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 The syntax of the mpirun varies between mpi implementations.
 The example given here comes from a machine using a standard MPI implementation that is initiated by the 'mpirun' command, and implies the use of a single processors (the argument after the -np flag indicates the number of processors).

 The -d flag triggers a debug option that produces a substantial amount of output.
-See :ref:`Tutorials` for more detailed information on running simulations.
-You may also need to use ring (see :ref:`ExecutablesArgumentsOptions`) if you are using parallel I/O.
+See :ref:`GettingStarted` for more detailed information on running simulations.
+You may also need to use :ref:`ring` if you are using parallel I/O.

 Restarting
 ----------